joaoalbertocsjunior/react-s/FAQ.md

 <details>
-<summary>12.
-How can I contribute to the long-term success of react-s?</summary>
+<summary>How can I contribute to the long-term success of react-s?</summary>

 .
 .